 Phlebotomist Salary - Plus Tips To Double The Pay!

 A phlebotomists salary can vary widely depending on several factors, but before we dig into the average phlebotomist salary (and tips to maximize it), let's quickly look at the job outlook.

 Phlebotomists fall under the medical and clinical laboratory tech occupation, which has a very bright job outlook through 2024.

-In fact, over the next several years, phlebotomy jobs are expected to grow at a rate similar to or higher than the national average.
+In fact, from 2014 - 2024, phlebotomy jobs are expected to grow 25%, a rate that is much higher than the national average.
 Not only will this create more job opportunities, but the increased demand could potentially raise the average phlebotomy salary!

 So, we know the job outlook is good, but how much do phlebotomists make?

 Like most jobs, a phlebotomists salary is dependant on several factors, such as:

 Plus, each individual company has their own idea of how much money their tech's should make.

 With that said, the average phlebotomist salary is $32,230 per year as of January 30th, 2017 according to Salary.com.
 So, how much does a phlebotomist make an hour?
 An annual wage of $32,230 would equate to roughly $15.50 per hour.

 Here's a visual representation of the average phlebotomist pay range:

 - $34,000 - Hospital Lab Phlebotomist